balrog-kun/blinkenbike/README.md

 Switching between these programs is done by detecting when the rider is braking.
 No additional sensors are necessary beyond the inercial sensors used for reading the wheel position.
-A sequence of three short brakes (periods between 100ms - 400ms) followed by a long pause (1 - 3s) and then another brake causes the sketch to skip to the next program, while two short brakes with a long pause go to the previous program.
+A sequence of two short brakes (periods between 100ms - 400ms) followed by a long pause (1 - 3s) and then another brake causes the sketch to skip to the next program, while three short brakes with a long pause goes to the previous program.
 This is still work in progress, it should work when the bike is rolling on a relatively even surface and the braking is quite sharp.
 On uneven surface or when riding really fast and the surface is not perfectly flat it'll probably